Khazars: History of discussions about Khazar Jewishness

-Sometime between 954 and 961, Ḥasdai ibn Shaprūṭ, from al-Andalus (Muslim Spain), wrote a letter of inquiry addressed to the ruler of Khazaria, and received a reply from Joseph of Khazaria.
-The exchanges of this Khazar Correspondence, together with the Schechter Letter discovered in the Cairo Geniza and the famous plato nizing dialogue by Judah Halevi, Sefer ha-Kuzari ("Book (of) The Khazari"), which plausibly drew on such sources, (Note: Arabic original: Kitâb al-ḥuyya wa'l-dalîl fi naṣr al-din al-dhalîl (Book of the Argument and Demonstration in Aid of the Despised Faith) (Schweid 2007).) provide us with the only direct evidence of the indigenous traditions (Note: Brook mentions also a letter in Hebrew, the Mejelis document, dated 985–986, which refers to "our lord David, the Khazar prince" who lived in Taman.
+Sometime between 954 and 961, Hasdai ibn Shaprut, from al-Andalus (Muslim Spain), wrote a letter of inquiry addressed to the ruler of Khazaria, and received a reply from Joseph of Khazaria.
+The exchanges of this Khazar Correspondence, together with the Schechter Letter discovered in the Cairo Geniza and the famous Platonizing dialogue by Judah Halevi, Sefer ha-Kuzari ("Book (of) The Khazari"), which plausibly drew on such sources, (Note: Arabic original: Kitâb al-ḥuyya wa'l-dalîl fi naṣr al-din al-dhalîl (Book of the Argument and Demonstration in Aid of the Despised Faith) (Schweid 2007).) provide us with the only direct evidence of the indigenous traditions (Note: Brook mentions also a letter in Hebrew, the Mejelis document, dated 985–986, which refers to "our lord David, the Khazar prince" who lived in Taman.
 As Brook notes, both D. M. Dunlop and Dan Shapira dismiss it as a forgery (Brook 2010).) concerning the conversion.
 King Bulan (Note: The name is commonly etymologized as meaning "elk" in Türkic.
 Shapira identifies him with the Sabriel of the Schechter letter, and suggests, since Sabriel is unattested as a Jewish name, although the root is "hope, believe, find out, understand" that it is a calque on the Oğuz Türkic bulan (one who finds out) or bilen (one who knows) (Shapira 2009).) is said to have driven out the sorcerers, (Note: Szpiech, citing the Letter of King Joseph: et ha-qosmim ve-et'ovdei avodah zarah ("expelled the wizards and idolators") (Szpiech 2012).) and to have received angelic visitations exhorting him to find the true religion, upon which, accompanied by his vizier, he travelled to desert mountains of Warsān on a seashore, where he came across a cave rising from the plain of Tiyul in which Jews used to celebrate the Sabbath.
 Here he was circumcised.
 (Note: This detail is in Halevi's Sefer Ha-Kusari.
 Golden has identified Warsān as Transcaucasian Varaˇc'an. Ḥasdai ibn Shaprūṭ's letter also mentions a legend that the Chaldaeans, under persecution, hid the Scriptures in a cave, and taught their sons to pray there, which they did until their descendants forgot the custom.
 Much later, a tradition has it, a man of Israel entered the cave and, retrieving the books, taught the descendants how to learn the Law.)
 Bulan is then said to have convened a royal debate between exponents of the three Abrahamic religions.
 He decided to convert when he was convinced of Judaism's superiority.
 Many scholars situate this c.
 740, a date supported by Halevi's own account.
 The details are both Judaic (Note: The Schechter document has officers during the religious debate speak of a cave in a certain plain (TYZWL) where books are to be retrieved.
-They turn out to be the books of the Torah (DeWeese 1994; Golb & Pritsak 1982).) and Türkic: a Türkic ethnogonic myth speaks of an ancestral cave in which the Ashina were conceived from the mating of their human ancestor and a wolf ancestress.
+They turn out to be the books of the Torah (DeWeese 1994; Golb & Pritsak 1982).) and Turkic: a Turkic ethnogonic myth speaks of an ancestral cave in which the Ashina were conceived from the mating of their human ancestor and a wolf ancestress.
 (Note: The original ancestral cavern of the Türks, according to Chinese sources, was called Ötüken, and the tribal leaders would travel there annually to conduct sacrificial rites (DeWeese 1994).)
-These accounts suggest that there was a rationalising syncretism of native pagan traditions with Jewish law, by melding through the motif of the cave, a site of ancestral ritual and repository of forgotten sacred texts, Türkic myths of origin and Jewish notions of redemption of Israel's fallen people.
+These accounts suggest that there was a rationalising syncretism of native pagan traditions with Jewish law, by melding through the motif of the cave, a site of ancestral ritual and repository of forgotten sacred texts, Turkic myths of origin and Jewish notions of redemption of Israel's fallen people.
 It is generally agreed they adopted Rabbinical rather than Qaraite Judaism.